awsomesawce/scripts-pwsh/config/PATH_mods_notes.md

 + Ubuntu.
  Basically I have to write a function that automatically adjusts the PATH before invoking wsl.
  I'm going to try and do this from inside wslFunctions.ps1 instead of here.

+## Add Set-LocationToDHome Shortcut

+Added a function that changes working dir to `D:/Carl`.
+It is aliased to `dcd`.